 There are various management and control measures in place to try to decrease the population of foxes in Victoria.
 An eradication campaign is underway to reduce fox populations across most of Australia’s mainland.

 Effective management requires a joint effort by public and private landowners.
 A bounty is available to encourage hunting of the red fox and wild dogs.
 Visit the Agriculture Victoria website to see the terms and conditions.

-For information about controlling foxes in urban and semi-urban landscapes, visit the Agriculture Victoria website
+For information about foxes in, visit the Agriculture Victoria website

 Visit the Agriculture Victoria website for more information about controlling foxes on your rural property.